twobeers75/TRANSECT/README.md

 ### change into the top directory of the downloaded folder (TRANSECT) and navigate to the INSTALL folder
 cd <path to>/TRANSECT/INSTALL

-### First, run the conda install script
+### First, run the conda install script (you may need to run "chmod 755 TRANSECT_conda_install.sh")
 ./TRANSECT_conda_install.sh

 ### Next, upon succesful completion of the previous step, activate the newly created environment
 conda activate TRANSECT

-### Finally, once in the TRANSECT environment, run the post installation script to complete the setup
+### Finally whilst still within the TRANSECT/INSTALL directory, in the TRANSECT environment run the post installation script to complete the setup
 ./TRANSECT_post_conda_install.sh

-# Note: you should reactivate the TRANSECT environment at this point.
+# Note: you need to reactivate the TRANSECT environment at this point.
 conda deactivate
 conda activate TRANSECT
 ```